heycarsten/lcbo-api/static/source/news/2014-12-15-whats-next-for-lcbo-api.md

 During this period I was sent scolding emails from two different CTOs, berating me for the lapse in data updates and how it was making them "look like idiots" to their paying customers.
-I'm a professional software developer, but I can only do so much in my spare time for free, at some point, if you're expecting a certain level of service, just talk to me.
+I'm a professional software developer, but I can only do so much in my spare time for free.
+If you're expecting a certain level of service, and especially if you're making money from my work, at the very least talk to me about it!

 This is some of the dark side of running LCBO API, but you know what?
 The good days far outnumber the bad ones, and it's those good days, and emails, and